yukikitayama/cpp/note/function.md

 Without **function prototype**, compiler must know the function details before it is called.
 It means you cannot define function below the line of calling the function.

 **Function prototype** tells the compiler what it needs to know without a full function definition.
 It's also called **forward declarations**.
 Place functions prototypes at the beginning of the program.
 Function prototypes are also used in **header files**.
 Semi-colon at the end.
 The compiler only cares about the types of argument and return.
+Argument of prototype is fine with only argument type, not with argument names.

 ```
 int function_name(); // prototype